 Within our site, we have a wide selection of resources to assist students with their technology needs.
 This page is intended to help you learn about and navigate through those resources to find the information and assistance you need.

-You will use your Salisbury University username and password to log into Information Technology lab and library computers to access university technology resources like software, printing, and network storage.
-Your SU username and password is also used to log into a variety of campus technology services, like e-mail, MyClasses, GullNet, and Gull Card.
+You will use your Salisbury University username and password to log on to SU computers to access university technology resources and services like software, printing, network storage, e-mail, MyClasses, GullNet, and your Gull Card.

 To keep your SU account secure, your SU password expires every 180 days.
 If you forget or need to change your password, you can do so through our self-service Password Assistance page.

 Information Technology maintains 22 computer labs on campus.
-Of those, ten Windows and two Macintosh labs are scheduled or staffed by the IT Help Desk.
+Of those, ten Windows and two Macintosh labs are scheduled and maintained by IT.
 There are many software packages available for you to use at these locations.